prakashkadam1998/GrowApp/README.md

 * You can see your posts on profile page and other users posts(except your posts) on main page

-%click on "start post" button to create a post
+click on "start post" button to create a post

 -To see current user details and Posts posted by user, click on either "view" button on navbar or user name -After click on "See Your Posts" to see all post u posted -you will see all posts posted by you